Published: Thursday, April 6, 2017

 At the time of writing, there is no official cause of Alabama rot.
 Despite ongoing research into Alabama rot there is still a lack of understanding into this condition so the cause is still unknown.
 Many possible causes such as common bacterial infections and toxins have been ruled out.
 It is possible that the cause is something in the environment but nobody has been able to pinpoint what this could be.

 As there is no definite cause, it is difficult to advise on how to prevent it, but frequent washing of your dogs paws and legs - particularly after muddy walks - is believed to help.
-Although please note there is currently no evidence to back this up.

 John Burns Blog